 Jane Smith Literacy Award

-Beginning in 2016, the Mississippi Center for the Book will award the Jane Smith Literacy Award, which recognizes an existing literacy project or program that is:
+The Jane Smith Literacy Award recognizes an existing literacy project or program that is:

 - outside of traditional library service